RHIT-CSSE/csse332/Homework/SemaphoreLab/README.md

 you do it correctly you should be able to see the correct number of threads working in parallel.

 Here's some sample output from my solution.
 Note that when given two threads, my solution will make one thread handle evens and one thread handle odds.
-Your approach does not have to split up the problem this way.
-It divides the number of values each thread considers evenly.
+Your approach does not have to split up the problem this way, as long as it divides the values to check between each thread approximately evenly.

     Give a number to factor.
     143